stevleibelt/media_library/README.md

 * create mobile phone application
 * fetch more informations by using third party sources like wikipedia or amazon
 * implement plugin and update architecture
-* divide read from write logic (as demonstrated in php magazin 5.14 p 10 ff)
+* divide read from write logic (as demonstrated in php magazin 5.14 p 10 ff, CQRS)
-    * use php/propel objects for writing
+    * use php/propel objects for writing (by supporting Commands)
         * writing is working with events to keep update in sql database fast
         * event handler is taking care of updating reading part
-    * use redis/coucheDb for reading
+    * use redis/coucheDb for reading (by supporting queries)
         * data of reading can differ from needed output
             * simple json/xml for general questions
             * full json/xml when manipulating data